 Referral for disciplinary action: The referral of any person to any official who initiates a disciplinary action of which a record is kept and which may result in the imposition of a sanction.

-The statistical summary of the above crimes and offenses for this campus over the past three calendar years:
+The statistical summary of the above crimes and offenses for this campus over the past three calendar years follows in Appendix B.